sdushantha/qr-filetransfer/README.md

 # qr-filetransfer
-> Transfer files over WiFI from your computer to your smartphone from the terminal
+> Transfer files over WiFi from your computer to your smartphone from the terminal

 [![asciicast](https://asciinema.org/a/173861.png)](https://asciinema.org/a/173861)